-Power trim and tilt will not operate
+Power tilt will not operate

-If the engine cannot be tilted up or down with the power trim and tilt because of a discharged battery or a failure with the power trim and tilt unit, the engine can be tilted manually.
+If the engine cannot be tilted up or down with the power tilt because of a discharged battery or a failure with the power tilt unit, the engine can be tilted manually.

-Loosen the manual valve screw by turning it clockwise until it stops.
+1. Loosen the manual valve screw by turning it counterclockwise until it stops.

-- 1. Manual valve screw - Put the engine in the desired position, then tighten the manual valve screw by turning it counterclockwise.
+- 1. Manual valve screw - Put the engine in the desired position, then tighten the manual valve screw by turning it clockwise.